Eric Johnson, Director

 Dr. Megan Blakemore, Academic Coordinator and Assistant Professor

 Dr. Megan Blakemore, a Physician Assistant, is the Academic Coordinator and Assistant Professor with the Master of Physician Assistant Studies program.
-She has worked as a physician assistant with Cardiothoracic Surgery at the Harry S. Truman VA Hospital for the last eight years.
-Blakemore served as the TAVI coordinator and was instrumental to the development of the program.
-She holds the Lean Six Sigma Green Belt certification, has served as a PA mentor and actively participates in the University of Phoenix mentor program.
-Blakemore received her B.S in Biology from the University of New Mexico in 2005, and she graduated from Missouri State University’s Master of Science in Physician Assistant Studies in 2007.
-Blakemore completed her Doctor of Health Administration in 2013 from the University of Phoenix.
-Prior to becoming a PA, she served over six years on active duty in the United States Army as a Medical Specialist.
+Dr. Blakemore has worked as a physician assistant with Cardiothoracic Surgery at the Harry S. Truman VA Hospital for the last eight years.
+Megan served as the TAVI coordinator and was instrumental to the development of the program.
+Dr. Blakemore holds the Lean Six Sigma Green Belt certification, has served as a PA mentor and actively participates in the University of Phoenix mentor program.
+Dr. Blakemore received her B.S in Biology from the University of New Mexico in 2005.
+Megan graduated from Missouri State University’s Master of Science in Physician Assistant Studies in 2007.
+She completed her Doctorate of Health Administration in 2013 from the University of Phoenix.
+Prior to becoming a PA, Dr. Blakemore served over six years on active duty in the United States Army as a Medical Specialist.